pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 #### Generic Parameters

-"Generic parameters" broadly refers to both generic type parameters and generic lifetime parameters.
-Since those are a mouthful to say people commonly abbreviate the former to "generic types" and the latter to "lifetimes" which is the convention we're going to follow for the rest of this article.
+_"Generic parameters"_ broadly refers to generic type parameters, generic lifetime parameters, and generic const parameters.
+Since all of those are a mouthful to say people commonly abbreviate them to _"generic types"_, _"lifetimes"_, and _"generic consts"_.
+Since generic consts are not used in any of the standard library traits we'll be covering they're outside the scope of this article.

 We can generalize a trait declaration using parameters: